Hund's coupling-assisted ferromagnetic percolation transition in a multiorbital flat band: Introduction

-Flat bands can also be realized in orbital-active systems, where orbital-dependent hopping can prevent states from dispersing.
-A particular example of this is the honeycomb lattice with $p_x$ and $p_y$ orbitals at each site and orbital-dependent hopping along the bond directions, where it was shown in Ref. [\onlinecite{Wu2007}] that both the lowest and highest bands are flat.
-The flat bands are spanned by loop states around each honeycomb where each site on the loop features a superposition of $p_x$ and $p_y$ orbitals to form a $p$ orbital perpendicular to the outgoing bond that cannot hop out due to the bond-projected hopping.
+Orbital degrees of freedom, essential in many real materials, can be vital to the formation of a flat band, as orbital-dependent anisotropic hopping can facilitate the formation of localized states.
+A particular example of this is the honeycomb lattice with $p_x$ and $p_y$ orbitals at each site and orbital-dependent nearest neighbor hopping along the bond directions, where it was shown in Ref. [\onlinecite{Wu2007}] that both the lowest and highest bands are flat.
+The flat band degeneracy can be attributed to loop states localized around each honeycomb plaquette where the $p$ orbital at each site is oriented perpendicularly to the outgoing bond, preventing hopping out of the plaquette due to the bond-projected hopping.

-In order to find a percolation representation, Ref. [\onlinecite{Mielke1993a}] considers a flat band with a basis of single-particle states that are \textit{quasilocal}, meaning each basis state is nonzero on a site where all other basis states vanish.
-When a positive Hubbard $U$ interaction is turned on, the quasilocality condition prevents double occupation of single-particle states.
-When the basis satisfies the additional requirement that no more than two quasilocal states overlap at any site, Hubbard interaction causes the overlapping states to maximize spin.
-Breaking these conditions can introduce additional states into the interacting ground state space that have lower spin within the cluster, making the percolation picture non-rigorous.
-For the $p_x$- and $p_y$-orbital model of Ref. [\onlinecite{Wu2007}] together with an intra-orbital Hubbard interaction, the loop states violate both conditions, with two or three loop states overlapping in every orbital.